restic/restic/doc/Manual.md

-Thanks for using restic.
+nhanks for using restic.
 This document will give you an overview of the basic functionality provided by restic.

 # Installing restic